Vladimir Radmanović: 2002 World Championship

 Radmanović was set to debut for the senior national team at the 2001 EuroBasket but he turned down a call-up from coach Svetislav Pešić in order to focus on preparing to enter the NBA.

 Radmanović made his debut for the senior side at the 2002 FIBA World Championship in Indianapolis where Yugoslavia won gold.
-Radmanović (and his Seattle team mate Predrag Drobnjak) did not see many minutes at the tournament, entering the court in only three games.
+Radmanović (and his Seattle teammate Predrag Drobnjak) did not see many minutes at the tournament, entering the court in only three games.
 During half-time of the semifinals against New Zealand in which the favored Yugoslavia was losing, coach Svetislav Pešić angrily ostracized Radmanović from the team because Radmanović was eating a banana in the change room while Pešić was giving instructions.
 Radmanović watched the rest of the game from the stands while Yugoslavia won in an uncertain finish.
 Radmanović didn't play in the final against Argentina either as Yugoslavia won 84–77.
 After the final, there was another controversy at the podium during the medal ceremony as Pešić instructed Aleksandar Smiljanić (who was on the preliminary roster but did not make the final cut) to put on Radmanović's jersey and to receive a medal instead of Radmanović.
 Radmanović later called the tournament a "big experience" for him.

 2004 Olympics

 Radmanović skipped out on the 2003 EuroBasket but he did take part in the 2004 Olympic tournament where Serbia and Montenegro was eliminated in the preliminary round.

 Radmanović was coming off of an excellent season with Seattle and the return of Željko Obradović as national team head coach brought back enthusiasm to both players and fans alike.
 Radmanović played an excellent first game at the tournament, scoring 21 points against Argentina but an unbelievable last-second shot from Manu Ginóbili defeated the Serbia and Montenegro side by a score of 83–82.
 In the next game, Serbia and Montenegro defeated future silver medalist Italy but the next few games after that were debacles.
 Namely, Serbia and Montenegro lost against New Zealand, Spain and in the end against China in the game that would have advanced them further.
 Radmanović's minutes and contribution decreased as the tournament progressed.
 Serbia and Montenegro ended up defeating Angola in the classification game for 11th place held in Athens.
-The 11th place finish was the worst in the country's Olympic basketball history.
+The 11th-place finish was the worst in the country's Olympic basketball history.